BruttherJOE/CodingNotes/Python notes/Python cheatsheet.md

-len          returns length of the list in int form max          returns max of the list min          returns min of the list
+len          returns length of the list in int form max          returns max of the list min          returns min of the list sorted       returns the list, sorted from smallest value to highest.
+             can be used for int/str. str from a-z. opt param (reverse)
 ```

 ### 2.2 Enumerate